 Central Asia's states have slowly consolidated and extended their relations with neighboring and other countries and international organizations that seek to play influential roles in Central Asia or otherwise affect regional security.
 These include the bordering or close-by countries of Russia, Afghanistan, China, Iran, Turkey, and the South Caucasus states (see below, Appendix 1), and others such as the United States, Germany, India, Israel, Pakistan, Saudi Arabia, South Korea, and Ukraine.
 In terms of ties with close-by states, Turkmenistan may be concerned more about bordering Iran and Afghanistan than with non-bordering China, while Kazakhstan may be concerned more about bordering Russia than with non-bordering Afghanistan.
-While soliciting and managing ties with these states, the Central Asian countries also seek assistance from international organizations, including the World Bank, International Monetary Fund (IMF), Economic Community Organization (ECO), Organization of the Islamic Conference (OIC), the European Union (EU), the Commonwealth of Independent States (CIS), and NATO.
+While soliciting and managing ties with these states, the Central Asian countries also seek assistance from international organizations, including the World Bank, International Monetary Fund, Economic Community Organization (ECO), Organization of the Islamic Conference (OIC), the European Union (EU), the Commonwealth of Independent States (CIS), and NATO.

-1Central Asia consists of the former Soviet republics of Kazakhstan, Kyrgyzstan, Tajikistan, Turkmenistan, and Uzbekistan.
-For overviews, see CRS Report 97-1058, Kazakhstan; CRS Report 97-690, Kyrgyzstan; CRS Report 98-594, Tajikistan; CRS Report 97-1055, Turkmenistan; and CRS Report RS21238, Uzbekistan, all by Jim Nichol.
+&lt;sup>1Central Asia consists of the former Soviet republics of Kazakhstan, Kyrgyzstan, Tajikistan, Turkmenistan, and Uzbekistan.
+For overviews, see CRS Report 97-1058, Kazakhstan; CRS Report 97-690, Kyrgyzstan; CRS Report 98-594, Tajikistan; CRS Report 97-1055, Turkmenistan; and CRS Report RS21238, Uzbekistan, and CRS Issue Brief IB93108, Central Asia, all by Jim Nichol.

-Outside powers, while sometimes competing among themselves for influence in Central Asia, also have some common interests.
-After September 11, 2001, Russia, China, and the United States cooperated somewhat in combating terrorism in the region.
-This cooperation has appeared to ebb in recent years, but if the terrorist threat from Afghanistan re-surges, cooperation too might improve.
+Outside powers, while sometimes competing among themselves for influence in Central Asia, also have cooperated in carrying out certain common interests.
+Since September 11, 2001, Russia, China, and the United States have cooperated more in combating terrorism in the region.
+A major question is whether this cooperation will continue now that the terrorist threat from Afghanistan may be declining.
 Cooperation is also needed to combat drug, arms, and human trafficking, manage water resources, develop and deliver energy, and tackle infectious diseases.
 Iran and Russia collaborated during the latter 1990s to keep the United States and Turkey from becoming involved in developing Caspian Sea oil and natural gas resources.
-Though this collaboration has ebbed, Russia and Iran continue in varying ways to oppose such involvement.
+Though collaboration has ebbed, each state continues in varying ways to oppose such involvement.
 Some observers warn that increasing cooperation or similarity of interests among Russia, Iran, and China in countering the West and in attempting to increase their own influence could heighten threats to the sovereignty and independence of the Central Asian states.
 Others discount such threats, stressing the ultimately diverging goals of the three states.